learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

-It probably makes more sense to set a specific height, as `<header>` will most often contain navigation and a website logo that we want to keep at a consistent size.
-Similarly, footers usually contains a small amount static links and information, so let's go ahead and switch the height property in the `header` and `footer` CSS blocks to `80px`.
+It probably makes more sense to set a specific height, as `<header>` will most often contain navigation and a website logo that we want to keep at a consistent height.
+Similarly, footers usually contain a small amount static links and information, so let's go ahead and switch the height property in the `header` and `footer` CSS blocks to `80px`.

 Refresh the page and you'll see the effect: Our white `<main>` section takes up the majority of the page, and if you shrink the height of your browser window, the height of `<main>` will change significantly.
-Our `<header>` and `<footer>` sections will still adjust in height a little, but we'll take a look at that preventing that later on.
-Previously, to create this sort of layout, we would have added the `position` property to the individual `<header>` and `<footer>` elements, but with flexbox, besides height and width, the properties are being assigned to the _parent container_ and applying to all of its children.
+Our `<header>` and `<footer>` sections will still adjust in height a little, but we'll take a look at preventing that later on.
+Previously, to create this sort of layout, we would have added the `position` property to the individual `<header>` and `<footer>` elements, but with flexbox, the position is being handled by the _parent container_, applying to all of its children.

 Now that we've set up a basic layout using flexbox, we can go deeper into some of its cool properties.